hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: January 15, Sunday

+**Today's Progress**: I added a small description to a few of the API functions.
+They get displayed whenever they get called in the app.
+I'm thinking about adding the action payload as well.

+**Thoughts**: I still need to somehow encourage the visitor to play around with the selection.
+I want to list what yourchoice is _not_.

 ### Day 10: January 14, Saturday

 **Today's Progress**: Today I did a small improvement.
 I extended the item data with a name.
 This way, I can split the rendering of the id from the rendering of the name.
 Then I changed the rendering to use flexbox.
 I first thought I don't need to specify a width with flexbox.
 In the end, I chose percentage values.